tomasanchez/jpa-template/README.md

 Spark - A micro framework for creating web applications in Kotlin and Java 8 with minimal effort

-## About this seed
+## About Sprank

-This seed is the result of improving an assigment for __UTN FRBA__, Systems Design Course where it consist of developing a simple web application using an MVC pattern with `Spark Java` and `JPA`.
+Tomas Sanchez Spark MVC implementation: Sprank, is the result of improving an assigment for __UTN FRBA__, Systems Design Course where it consist of developing a simple web application using an MVC pattern with `Spark Java` and `JPA`.
 Having [`Bootstrap 5`](https://getbootstrap.com/docs/5.0/getting-started/introduction/) and `HandleBars` for front-end developing.
 <br></br>
-The seed provides a minimal set up to arrage your project so you can create a web application with minimal effort.
+The seed provides a minimal set up to arrage your project so you can create a web application with **even less** effort.
 <br></br>
-If you are developing the System Design assignment I highly recommend taking a look at this seed, it will provide a good inspiration and stating point.
+If you are developing the System Design assignment I highly recommend taking a look at this seed, it will provide a good inspiration and can be a reference for your project.

 __DISCLAIMER__: using this seed __DOES NOT__ guarantee passing the assignment, nor developers account for responsibility in case of wrong usage of interfaces provided.